Director Barry Sonnenfeld Plays Not My Job

 SAGAL: Well done.

-SAGAL: Barry Sonnenfeld, thank you so much for being with us.
+SAGAL: Barry Sonnenfeld, thank you so much (unintelligible).

 (SOUNDBITE OF MUSIC)